rackerlabs/support-how-to/content/dedicated-hosting/add-cpu-to-server-or-hypervisor.md

 ---
 permalink: add-cpu-to-server-or-hypervisor/
-audit_date:
+audit_date: '2019-12-12'
-title: Add CPU to server or hypervisor
+title: Add a CPU to a server or hypervisor
 type: article
 created_date: '2019-12-12'
 created_by: Chad Sterling